HL7/davinci-dtr/src/pagecontent/specification__behaviors__persisting_results.md

 > This is an area the project is explicitly seeking comments on.
 Please provide any
 > details on constraints that should be applied to the document generation process.

+> Mention of stu3 but not sure if needed for removal

 #### Interaction with EHR
 EHR systems that conform to US Core STU3 allow for the creation of DocumentationReference resources through a FHIR API.
 As such, the DTR application should use the typical [FHIR create](http://hl7.org/fhir/R4/http.html#create) interaction to write the documentation into the EHR.